awsdocs/amazon-athena-user-guide/doc_source/geospatial-example-queries.md

 The following example query uses the `CROSS JOIN` function on the `counties` and `earthquake` tables\.
 The example uses `ST_CONTAINS` to query for counties whose boundaries include earthquake locations, which are specified with `ST_POINT`\.
 The query groups such counties by name, orders them by count, and returns them in descending order\.
 The query uses Athena engine version 2\.

 **Note**
 In Athena engine version 2, functions like `ST_CONTAINS` no longer support the `VARBINARY` type as an input\.
 For this reason, the example uses the [`ST_GeomFromLegacyBinary(varbinary)`](geospatial-functions-list-v2.md#geospatial-functions-list-v2-st-geomfromlegacybinary) function to convert the `boundaryshape` binary value into a geometry\.
-If you are using Athena engine version 1, you do not need to do this conversion\.
 For more information, see [Changes to geospatial functions](engine-versions-reference.md#engine-versions-reference-0002-changes-to-geospatial-functions) in the [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002) reference\.

 ```
 SELECT counties.name,